Dabon Dambazau: Marriage

-Dabo before the Jihad
+Dabon before the Jihad

-It was not known exactly when Dabo left Damban, but he may have settled in Kano around the middle stage of King Alwali's reign between 1786–1790.
-Dabo after settling in Kano was only occupied with business pursuits and Islamic scholarship, he had no known contact with Kano royalty.
+It was not known exactly when Dabo left Damban, but he may have settled in Kano around the middle stage of King Alwali's reign, between 1786–1790.
+Dabo, after settling in Kano, was occupied only with business pursuits and Islamic scholarship, and he had no known contact with Kano royalty.

-Dabo during and after the Jihad
+Dabon during and after the Jihad

-Dabo was already studying under Usman dan Fodio when the Jihad struggles started, he was with Shehu during his flight to Gudu and also was with him during the first battle of the jihad between the Shehu's Jama’a and the King of Gobir Yunfa.
-After the battle, Dabo returned to Kano and together with leaders of other Fulani clans in Kano that included; Malam Jibir and Malam Abdul-rahman (Goshi) of the Yolawa clan, Malam Muhammad Bakatsine of the Joɓawa Clan, Malam Danzabuwa of the Danejawa Clan, Malam Jamo of the Sulluɓawa Clan and Malam Usman Bahaushe, waged war upon King Alwali and subsequently toppled him after a series of set backs and successes between 1804 and 1807.
-After the successful defeat of King Alwali, Dabo entered Kano city with most of his kith and kin and occupied the official residence of the ousted Hausa ‘’Sarkin Dawakin Kano’’ located at Marmara area of Kano city.
-But due to ‘’Dabo's’’ large retinue and his keen interest in business, he later relocated to the official residence of the Hausa ‘’Sarkin bai of Kano’’ being that the house is spacious enough to accommodate all his retinue as well as its proximity to Kano central market.
-This singular action (of moving in to Sarkin Bai's official residence) prompted people to unofficially started referring to him as ‘’Sarkin Bai.’’
+Dabo was already studying under Usman dan Fodio when the Jihad struggles started, and he was with the Shehu during his flight to Gudu and also was with him during the first battle of the jihad between the Shehu's Jama'a and the King of Gobir, Yunfa.
+After the battle, Dabo returned to Kano, and, together with leaders of other Fulani clans in Kano that included the following: Malam Jibir and Malam Abdul-rahman (Goshi) of the Yolawa clan, Malam Muhammad Bakatsine of the Joɓawa clan, Malam Danzabuwa of the Danejawa clan, Malam Jamo of the Sulluɓawa clan, and Malam Usman Bahaushe, waged war upon King Alwali and subsequently toppled him after a series of setbacks and successes between 1804 and 1807.
+After the successful defeat of King Alwali, Dabo entered Kano city with most of his kith and kin and occupied the official residence of the ousted Hausa Sarkin Dawakin Kano, located at the Marmara area of Kano city.
+But due to Dabo's large retinue and his keen interest in business, he later relocated to the official residence of the Hausa Sarkin Bai of Kano, since the house was spacious enough to accommodate all his retinue as well as because of its proximity to the Kano central market.
+This singular action (of moving into Sarkin Bai's official residence) prompted people to unofficially start referring to him as Sarkin Bai.

-Emir of Kano Sulaimanu was appointed Emir of Kano between 1809–1810 and in the course of his rulership, had misunderstandings with Dabon Dambazau, and according to the Kano chronicles Emir Sulemanu at one point imprisoned Dabo and the Dambazawa went at night and forcefully break him out, later due to threats to execute him by Emir Sulemanu, Dabo n Dambazau had to seek refuge and redress between him and Sulemanu in front of Shehu Usman.
-To which Shehu Usman intervened and make peace between them.
-From there on Dabo removed himself from Kano's administration and turn his affairs towards full time Islamic scholarship, Business pursuits and philanthropy.
+Emir of Kano Sulaimanu was appointed Emir of Kano between 1809–1810, and in the course of his rulership, he had misunderstandings with Dabon Dambazau, and, according to the Kano chronicles, Emir Sulemanu at one point imprisoned Dabo, and the Dambazawa went at night and forcefully broke him out.
+Later, due to threats to execute him by Emir Sulemanu, Dabo and Dambazau had to seek refuge and redress between him and Sulemanu in front of Shehu Usman.
+To this, Shehu Usman intervened and made peace between them.
+From there on, Dabo removed himself from Kano's administration and turned his affairs towards full time Islamic scholarship, business pursuits, and philanthropy.